interlock-network/interlock-docs/faq.md

 <details><summary><h4>It’s common knowledge that smart contracts are vulnerable to attack and auditing is expensive. <p>Has Interlock been audited?</h4></summary><p> Of course.
 Being that we're a security company we take auditing, both from a smart contract perspective, as well as from a security perspective, very seriously.
 Our smart contracts are going through rigorous auditing now and into the future using the best companies we can find.
 Most of my time as a professional hacker involved a form of auditing, so I will vet all auditors at a higher standard than most. </details>

 <details>
-<summary><h4>Why should I buy $INTR tokens when the current market is so unstable? <p>Also, why should your token holder keep holding?
+<summary><h4>Why should I buy $ILOCK tokens when the current market is so unstable? <p>Also, why should your token holder keep holding?
 What are the key features of your project that will benefit Interlock users?</h4></summary>
- We believe that $INTR token will grow in value because it's tied to tangible outcomes for our users and customers.
-For example, our enterprise customers will use $INTR to buy threat data from us—and our users will be paid for generating that threat data while staying protected with our browser extension.
+ We believe that $ILOCK token will grow in value because it's tied to tangible outcomes for our users and customers.
+For example, our enterprise customers will use $ILOCK to buy threat data from us—and our users will be paid for generating that threat data while staying protected with our browser extension.
 This creates an immediate market for our token.
 Everyone who joins into the project early will be part of that growth journey and we want early adopters to see our ecosystem grow into more and more products that benefit individuals, enterprises, and most importantly, Web3.</details>

 <details>
 <summary><h4>Could you please share your future roadmap?</h4></summary>